Siege of Leith: The Reformation crisis

-Meanwhile, the Protestant Scots became increasingly restless, particularly after the marriage of Mary and François in 1558.
+Scotland was a Catholic country.
+During the regency of Mary of Guise, the Protestant Scots became increasingly powerful, and politically active, particularly after the marriage of Mary and François in 1558.
 A group of noblemen, styling themselves the Lords of the Congregation, appointed themselves leaders of the anti-French, Protestant party, aligning themselves with John Knox and other religious reformers.
 They raised 12,000 troops in an attempt to oust the French from Scotland.
 Arran changed sides, joining the Lords of the Congregation.
 Meanwhile, Henry II of France was accidentally killed in a jousting tournament and Mary's husband became King of France on 10 July 1559.

-During 1559 the Lords of the Congregation dominated most of central Scotland and entered Edinburgh, forcing Mary of Guise to retreat to Dunbar Castle.
-However, with the aid of 2,000 French troops, she regained control of the capital in July.
+In 1559 the Lords of the Congregation gained control of most of central Scotland and entered Edinburgh, forcing Mary of Guise to retreat to Dunbar Castle.
+However, with the aid of 2,000 French troops, she returned to Edinburgh in July.
 A short-lived truce was made with the Articles of Leith on 25 July 1559.
 Guise received further military aid from France, thanks to the influence of Jacques de la Brosse and the Bishop of Amiens.
 The Lords considered this assistance a breach of the Leith articles.
-Châtellerault wrote to summon other Scottish lords at the start of October 1559 to resolve their situation: ...it is not unknawin how the Franchmen hes begun mair nor 20 dayis to fortifie the toun of Leyth, tending thairthrow to expell the inhabitantis thairoff and plant thame selffis, thair wyffis and bairnis thairintill suppressing the libertie of this realme.[sic]
+The Duke of Châtellerault (the former Regent Arran), became a leader of the Lords of the Congregation in September 1559, and in response Mary of Guise refortified Leith.
+Châtellerault summoned other Scottish lords in October 1559, citing the French refortification of Leith: ...it is not unknawin how the Franchmen hes begun mair nor 20 dayis to fortifie the toun of Leyth, tending thairthrow to expell the inhabitantis thairoff and plant thame selffis, thair wyffis and bairnis thairintill suppressing the libertie of this realme.[sic]
 Mary of Guise responded by making a proclamation on 2 October and writing to Lord Seton, Provost of Edinburgh, that it was well known that Leith was fortified as a response to the Congregation's intent to come in arms to Edinburgh on 8 October 1559, rather than to accommodate French troops and their families.
-She wrote "we could do no less than provide ourselves with some sure retreat for ourselves and our company if we were pursued."
+She wrote, "we could do no less than provide ourselves with some sure retreat for ourselves and our company if we were pursued."
 The French, she said, had not brought their families.
 At least one English soldier, Hector Wentworth, joined the defenders of Leith.